Social Media Research

 Social media is a massive modern phenomenon.
-Its various channels have exploded and created ways in which anyone can express their views on virtually anything within moments of becoming aware of it via smart phone, tablet or computer.
-All of this was unimaginable a few years ago, yet the whole landscape of how we interact with the outside world has irreversibly shifted.
+Its channels have exploded and created ways in which anyone can express their views on virtually anything within moments of becoming aware of it.
+All of this was unimaginable a few years ago, yet the whole landscape of how organisations and individuals interact with the world has irreversibly shifted.

 What may once have been a one-to-one exchange via letter or telephone between a company and a customer can now become a very public mini-campaign on a point of concern.
-In addition to this, individuals will often ask for advice and guidance on product and service choices and conversations take place in the marketplace of ideas that is social media at a peer-to-peer level with public discussion of the products, services, reputation and behaviour of companies and organisations.
+In addition to this, individuals will often ask for advice and guidance on product and service choices and conversations take place with public discussion on the products, services, reputation and behaviour of companies and organisations.

 Many organisations are well aware of the potential power and influence of social media and have developed strategies to ‘manage’ their relationship with customers and stakeholders.
 In addition to providing new communications channels social media also offers a valuable new route to generate insights on attitudes and perceptions.

 Lawson Taylor is delighted to offer a range of services that deliver insights on relevant social media activity and sentiment that can inform marketing strategy across both social and ‘traditional’ media.

 Social media analysis gives a clear understanding of the relationship between any organisation and its key audiences.
 This can establish an organisation’s ‘share of voice’ in relevant channels and map out the relationship between it and the concepts and language used.
 This creates a valuable impression of where an organisation sits with its audiences.

 In addition to the three services identified below we can also integrate them with other market research methodologies that deliver significant levels of assurance and confidence in research insights.